yasirkula/UnityNativeGallery/.github/README.md

 ### C. Runtime Permissions

 Beginning with *6.0 Marshmallow*, Android apps must request runtime permissions before accessing certain services, similar to iOS.
-Note that NativeGallery doesn't require any permissions for picking images/videos from Photos on iOS 11+ and saving images/videos to Gallery on Android 29+, so no permission dialog will be shown in these cases and the permission functions will return *Permission.Granted*.
+Note that NativeGallery doesn't require any permissions for picking images/videos from Photos on iOS 11+, picking images/videos from Gallery on Android 34+ and saving images/videos to Gallery on Android 29+, so no permission dialog will be shown in these cases and the permission functions will return *Permission.Granted*.

 There are two functions to handle permissions with this plugin: